By Frank Spillers

-Yes, Google has a tool for everything these days it seems, but it's not a consistent tool kit.
-Sometimes you get it and oftentimes you don't.
+You need to look up a measurement, phone number; UPS tracking code, address, and mathematical formula …” Didn’t you know Google had a tool for that?”
+Yes, Google has a tool for everything these days it seems, but it’s not a consistent tool kit.
+Sometimes you get it, and oftentimes you don’t.

-Is that why Google doesn't promote what I call their "world of widgets"
+Is that why Google doesn’t promote what I call their “world of widgets” (WoW’s)?
+How do some people know the secret handshake and many others don’t?

-This article focuses on why that is and speculates on whether Google may have taken a popular interaction design technique known to the usability community as "progressive disclosure" to heart, when deciding to roll out all those wonderful "WoW's" to you.
+This article focuses on why that is and speculates on whether Google may have taken a popular interaction design technique known to the usability community as “progressive disclosure” to heart when deciding to roll out all those wonderful “WoW’s” to you.

 What's Google's problem with Hiding Information?